timihendrix33/session-4-in-class/readme.md

 }
 ```

-We are going to use JS to animate the words in.
+We are going to use JS to add classes that will animate the words in.

 ```